Attacotti: Saint Jerome: incidental references

 In his Letter LXIX.
-To Oceanus, he is urging a responsible attitude towards marriage, at one point saying that one should not be "like the Scots [ie, the Irish Scoti] and the Atacotti, and the people of Plato's Republic, to have community of wives and no discrimination of children, nay more, to be aware of any semblance even of matrimony".
+To Oceanus, he is urging a responsible attitude towards marriage, at one point saying that one should not be "like the Scots [i.e., the Irish Scoti] and the Atacotti, and the people of Plato's Republic, to have community of wives and no discrimination of children, nay more, to be aware of any semblance even of matrimony".

 In his treatise Against Jovinianus he describes the dietary habits of several peoples and includes a statement that he had heard that the Attacotti ate human flesh.
 Earlier in the same passage he describes a different people as eating "fat white worms with blackish heads", and others as eating "land-crocodiles" and "green lizards".
 Ancient writers sometimes ascribed exotic habits to far-away peoples in their works.
 Strabo, for example, said in passing that some Sarmatians and Scythians were cannibals, while others ate no meat at all.

 De Situ Britanniae: a spurious reference

 De Situ Britanniae was a fictitious account of the peoples and places of Roman Britain.
 It was published in 1757, after having been made available in London in 1749.
 Accepted as genuine for more than one hundred years, it was virtually the only source of information for northern Britain (i.e., modern Scotland) for the time period, and some historians eagerly incorporated its spurious information into their own accounts of history.
 The Attacotti were mentioned in De Situ Britanniae, and their homeland was specified as just north of the Firth of Clyde, near southern Loch Lomond, in the region of Dumbartonshire.

 This information was combined with legitimate historical mentions of the Attacotti to produce inaccurate histories and to make baseless conjectures.
 For example, Edward Gibbon combined De Situ Britanniae with St. Jerome's description of the Attacotti by musing on the possibility that a ‘race of cannibals’ had once dwelt in the neighbourhood of Glasgow.